LauraU123/mutation_patterns/README.md

-The outputs include scaled and normalized mutation matrices and cumulative distributions of expected synonymous mutations in the RSV-A G gene duplcation.
+The outputs include scaled and normalized mutation matrices and spectra, as well as cumulative distributions of expected synonymous mutations in the RSV-A G gene duplcation.

 One matrix and graph is constructed for each of the following: